fractal-platform/fractal-cdt/docs/source/contract/token.rst

     }

-``issue`` checks whether the name of the input asset is valid and in the table stat.
+``issue`` verifies whether the name of the input asset is valid and exists in the table stat.
 Next, check whether the user calling the issue method has permission to issue the specified token.
 Check whether the input asset is valid and its amount is greater than zero.
 Check whether the name of the input asset is the same as the asset name found in stat.
 Check whether there is sufficient balance to issue token.
-After verification, the amount of money already issued in stat is increased, and the token is issued to the specified user using the `add_balance` function.
+After all the above verification, the amount of token issued in stat is increased, and the token is issued to the specified user using the `add_balance` function.

 *retire*